Looking for an easy way to track keywords? Try ProRankTracker for FREE.

 Let’s take a closer look.

-After initiating your SEO campaign, and as you publish high-quality and diverse content to promote a few long-tail keywords, other related long-tail keywords will be organically positively influenced.
+After initiating your SEO campaign, and as you publish high-quality content to rank for a few long-tail keywords, you’ll likely rank for other related long-tail keywords without trying.

-For example, one of your main keywords might be “fitness center austin tx.”
-As you promote that keyword, your site might also start ranking for “best gym in austin” even though you weren’t targeting that keyword.
+For example, one of your main keywords might be “fitness center Austin, TX.”
+As you target that keyword, your site might also start ranking for “best gym in Austin,” even though you weren’t targeting that keyword.

-Those secondary keywords can then be promoted to higher positions with a bit of effort because they’ve already gained some initial traction.
+Those secondary keywords can then be ranked higher with little effort because they’ve already gained initial traction.

 That means you essentially get a second high-quality keyword for free!